 - Simplified Tax Reporting: Until you make withdrawals, you won't receive a Form 1099 to report taxable or nontaxable earnings.

 - Flexibility: If you decide to move your investment, you can rollover the funds into a new 529 Savings Plan option.
 Keep in mind, every 529 Plan has different rules, so make sure you’ve investigated the terms and conditions.

 - Substantial Deposits Allowed: Anyone and everyone is eligible to take advantage of a 529 Plan.
 Typically, there are not age or income restrictions.
 If you think you might head back to school in the future, you can even set one up for yourself!

 How 3Rivers Can Help

 Sound like you could benefit from a 529 Plan?
 3Rivers can help!
 Our financial advisors are more than happy to meet with you and discuss saving for college more in-depth, and help you determine the right savings option for you and your family.
-Get in touch with us anytime to set up an appointment at 260.487.3348.
+Schedule an appointment to chat with a team member today!

 Information via SavingforCollege.com